OPEN-NEXT/wp2.2_dev/README.md

 **Please see the [Install](#install) and [Usage](#usage) sections to get up and running with this tool**.
 For more details on its background and design considerations, please see the [Background](#background), [Design notes](#design-notes), and [Future work](#future-work) sections.

 This work is an *initial* demonstrator delivered at month 18 of the [OPENNEXT](https://opennext.eu/) project as part of task 2.2: "Creating a design process facilitation dashboard".
 It is to establish the foundational infrastructure on which the ambition to facilitate company-community collaboration on open source hardware projects described [below](#background) can be pursued.
 Future iterations of this tool should allow the community developing an open source hardware product to track the health of their project and if their needs are being met.
+For the purposes of reviewing OPENNEXT deliverables, there is an **[Executive summary](EXECUTIVE_SUMMARY.md)** available.

 ## Table of Contents